sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 </services>
 ```

-You may want to look at its [source code](https://github.com/MeeGoIntegration/obs-service-tar-git) detailed information about `tar_git`.
+You may want to look at its [source code](https://github.com/MeeGoIntegration/obs-service-tar-git)
+for detailed information about `tar_git`.

 #### Understanding version mangling performed by `tar_git`

 Before starting the build process, OBS will perform certain changes to the
 cloned .spec file.
 This mainly affects the contents of the `%{version}` and
-`%{revision}` macros.
+`%{release}` macros.
+(This means you cannot use literal version or revision contents in your build
+setup.
+If you need those, you should parse the values of `%version` and `%release`).

 For some examples, see below.

-`%specialversion` will consist of:
+The new `%version` will consist of:
- - if a tag parameter was specified in the `_service`, it will be used as the version
+ - if a git hash was specified as `revision` parameter in the `_service`, it will be used as the version
- - if a branch parameter was specified in the `_service`, it will be appended to the name, along with the hash of the git ref, prepended by the letter "g".
+ - if a `branch` parameter was specified in the `_service`, it will be appended to the release name, along with the hash of the git ref, prepended by the letter "g".
- - if no tag parameter was specified in the `_service`, but a branch name was, it will contain the value of the *latest* tag in the branch, and the branch name, timestamp, and git ref hash appended to it.
+ - if no `revision` parameter was specified in the `_service`, but a branch
+   name was, it will contain the value of the "nearest" tag in the branch, plus
+   the branch name, timestamp, and git ref hash appended to it.

-`%specialrevision` will have the format X.Y.Z where:
+The new `%release` will have the format `X.Y.Z.qual` where:
- - X is always 1
+ - `X` is always 1
- - Y is a counter that roughly corresponds to the number of revisions of the OBS package source.
+ - `Y` is a counter that roughly corresponds to the number of revisions of the OBS package source.
- - Z is a counter starting at 1 and increasing each time OBS decides to automatically rebuild the package (usually because a dependency was rebuilt or newly published)
+ - `Z` is a counter starting at 1 and increasing each time OBS decides to automatically rebuild the package (usually because a dependency was rebuilt or newly published)

-These auto-generated revision and version parameters will replace the
-`%version` and `%revision` macros in the .spec file throughout the OBS build
-process.
-So you cannot use literal version or revision contents in your build
-setup.
-If you need those, you should parse `%version` and `%revision`.

-(*Note: `%specialversion` and `%specialrevision` are not real macros, they are used here as examples only*)
+ - `qual` is a string, on OBS ist is set to `bso` (short for `build.sailfishos.org`). `jolla` is also commonly seen.

+(This `%release` mangling can be configured using the [`Release`](https://en.opensuse.org/openSUSE:Build_Service_prjconf#Release) configration setting in the OBS project's `prjconf`.)

 **About tagging**

 It is common practice to leverage the rules above and use git tags as version
 specifiers.
 This is especially true for "Packaging Repositories", where tags
-like `X.Y.Z+gitN` signify version `X.Y.Z` of the upstream software, and N the
+like `X.Y.Z+gitN` signify version `X.Y.Z` of the upstream software, and `N` the
 iteration in the packaging repository.

-Be aware though that the parser above is not perfect.
+Be aware though that the parser is not perfect.
 Also, some characters are
 disallowed to appear in RPM version strings.
 So be conservative in the naming
 of your tags.